-The NSPCC visit every other year to deliver Speak Out Stay Safe assemblies for all children and workshops for Years 5 and 6.
-We are currently delivering these via the online assemblies and teachers are delivering the workshops using materials produced by the NSPCC.
-Speak out Stay safe helps children at school and at home learn about their rights, what's OK and no OK, and what to do if they're ever worried or scared.

-As part of the curriculum we deliver the NSPCC PANTS lessons to all pupils.
-Talk PANTS helps children understand that their body belongs to them, and they should tell someone they trust if anything makes them feel upset or worried.
+Annually we deliver the NSPCC Speak Out Stay Safe and PANTS assemblies for all children Speak out Stay safe helps children at school and at home learn about their rights, what's OK and not OK, and what to do if they're ever worried or scared.
+PANTS helps children understand that their body belongs to them, and they should tell someone they trust if anything makes them feel upset or worried.